manbropig/HW4/README.txt

 Then navigate to localhost/HW4/.

+Please use either Firefox or Safari so that the web service will function properly.

 If you are not using XAMPP please change the path for $longURL to the directory you put the folder (HW4) in.

 Then navigate to localhost/HW4/siteTest and localhost/HW4/bestSitead in your browser.